Old Lace (comics): Apparent death

 Chase, after his girlfriend's death, has been using Old Lace in a much more angry and aggressive manner, even going so far as to command Old Lace to rip an enemy's throat out; though eventually was called off by Chase after being scolded by Nico.
-The Deinonychus later went on to follow Chase but when ordered to hurt Karolina as well as Nico, Old Lace showed her own will by greeting them warmly.
+Old Lace later went on to follow Chase but when ordered to hurt Karolina as well as Nico, Old Lace showed her own will by greeting them warmly.

 In Runaways (vol. 3) #11, the first issue written by Kathryn Immonen and drawn by Sara Pichelli, Chase, Nico, Victor and Karolina hold a house prom.
 An outside source manages to send a UAV flying into the Runaways' Malibu home, in the upstairs living room where Klara and Old Lace lie.
 Nico, Victor and Karolina rush to save Klara and Old Lace - upon arriving at the top, however, it's revealed that Old Lace had heard the UAV coming but had only enough time to shield Klara with her body.
 Old Lace succeeds in protecting Klara but dies as a result.

-In issue (vol. 3) #13 Molly notices that Old Lace's body is missing.

-In (vol. 3) #14, Chase sees a girl resembling Gert.
-Before he runs out onto the street and gets hit by a truck, the girl yells at him to stop.
-Behind her in the shadows a dinosaur can be seen.

 Years later, Avengers Academy revealed that Old Lace had in fact merely been transported to another dimension where she was alive and well, and she was rescued by the rest of the team.
-However she is not well since she hasn't seen Chase and isn't eating food.
+However she is not well since she has not seen Chase and is not eating food.